SIMPLE TIPS TO BRING SEL INTO THE CLASSROOM

 8. Build Relationship Skills by Using and Teaching I-Statements

 Our students will forever be faced with learning boundaries.
-Personal preference, culture, religion, family values, environment all impact our preferences and tolerances.
+Personal preference, culture, religion, family values, and environment all impact our preferences and tolerances.
 Teaching students assertive communication with the use of I-Messages (or I-Statements) gives them a tool to effectively and empathetically communicate their needs.

 Use this fun game as a whole group lesson, or to practice scenarios, daily!